WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 Classes related to plug-ins, from ENLIGHTEN's side.
 Note that [plugins](#plugins) is a different namespace (below).

-- **PluginController:** primary controller for all plugins
+- **`PluginController`**: primary controller for all plugins
-- PluginFieldWidget: a single GUI field (either output or input) generated by a plugin (may be str/QLineEdit, bool/QCheckbox, ComboBox etc); maps to exactly one plugins.EnlightenPluginField object
+- `PluginFieldWidget`: a single GUI field (either output or input) generated by a plugin (may be `str`/`QLineEdit`, `bool`/`QCheckbox`, `QComboBox` etc); maps to exactly one `plugins.EnlightenPluginField` object
-- PluginGraphSeries: a graph trace generated by a plugin for display on primary or plugin graph
+- `PluginGraphSeries`: a graph trace generated by a plugin for display on primary or plugin graph
-- PluginModuleInfo: Python metadata about a dynamically imported plugin (Python module)
+- `PluginModuleInfo`: Python metadata about a dynamically imported plugin (Python module)
-- PluginValidator: class to validate plugin configuration, fields etc at load time
+- `PluginValidator`: class to validate plugin configuration, fields etc at load time
-- PluginWorker: for plugins which run in their own thread, the interface between PluginController and the plugin
+- `PluginWorker`: for plugins which run in their own thread, the interface between `PluginController1 and the plugin
-- TableModel: for plugins which generate a Pandas DataFrame, used to display scrollable table in Qt
+- `TableModel`: for plugins which generate a Pandas `DataFrame`, used to display scrollable table in Qt

 ### plugins